Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 • Permission enhancements layered on top of that base, granting or adjusting individual feature access on a per-employee basis

-Think of the base role as the floor.
-Permission enhancements are everything you build on top of it.
+Think of the base role as the floor and permission enhancements everything you build on top of it.

 Permission roles diagram